QubesOS/qubes-posts/2023-12-18-qubes-os-4-2-0-has-been-released.md

 ## Support for older releases

-In accordance with our [release support policy](/doc/supported-releases/#qubes-os), Qubes 4.1 will remain supported for six months after the release of Qubes 4.2.
+In accordance with our [release support policy](/doc/supported-releases/#qubes-os), Qubes 4.1 will remain supported for six months after the release of Qubes 4.2, until 2024-06-18.
 After that, Qubes 4.1 will no longer receive security updates or bug fixes.

 [Whonix templates](https://www.whonix.org/wiki/Qubes) are created and supported by our partner, the [Whonix Project](https://www.whonix.org/).
 The Whonix Project has set its own support policy for Whonix templates in Qubes.
 For more information, see [Qubes-Whonix version support policy](https://www.whonix.org/wiki/About#Qubes_Hosts).